Bravv0/DiscordExtensionBeta/Plugins/DiscordCore/README.md

 ﻿## Features

 * Creates a secure link between an in game player and a Discord user in your Discord server.
-This link can be accessed by any Discord Link compatible plugin.
+* This link can be accessed by any Discord Link compatible plugin.

+**Note:** This plugin only performs discord link functionality and should not be loaded otherwise.

 ## Permissions